groupdocs/docs.groupdocs.com/content/conversion-net/release-notes/release-notes-2019/groupdocs.conversion-for-.net-19.6-release-notes.md

 ## Public API and Backward Incompatible Changes

-This section lists public API changes that were introduced in GroupDocs.Conversion for .NET 19.6.
+{{< alert style="info" >}}This section lists public API changes that were introduced in GroupDocs.Conversion for .NET 19.6.
 It includes not only new and obsoleted public methods, but also a description of any changes in the behavior behind the scenes in GroupDocs.Conversion which may affect existing code.
-Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.
+Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.{{< /alert >}}

 1. Added GetConsumptionCredit in GroupDocs.Conversion.Metered

     This method returns count of credits which were consumed in case of Metered licensing is used.

+    ```csharp
     /// <summary>
     /// Retrieves count of credits consumed.
     /// </summary>